 Planting A Bell Pepper Plant Outside

 Bell peppers require at least 6 hours of light every day.
-Plant your plants in a full sun position, that is sheltered from hard winds.
+Place your peppers in a full sun position, that is sheltered from hard winds.
 The soil should be rich and well draining.
 Digging some compost or organic material into the soil before planting will help to enrich it.

 As the last predicted frost date approaches begin the process of hardening off young plants.
 Wait until the soil has warmed up before planting out in beds, at least 65°F. You can warm the soil yourself by covering it with a plastic cover.
 Leave the cover in place for a few weeks before planting.

 Dig a hole large enough to comfortably hold the plants root ball.
-Place a teaspoon of general purpose fertilizer in the hole followed by the plant.
+Place a teaspoon of general purpose fertilizer in the hole followed by the peppers.
 You may also like to add some matchsticks.
-This will give the plants a helpful boost of sulfur.
+This will give the peppers a helpful boost of sulfur.

 Space 18-24 inches apart, depending on the variety.
 Keep paired peppers within touching distance.
 Once planted water well and apply a layer of organic mulch, such as homemade compost.

-As well as growing in a vegetable or flower bed, you can also grow a bell pepper plant in the container, as part of a container garden.
+As well as growing in a vegetable or flower bed, you can also grow bell pepper plants in the container, as part of a container garden.

 Growing a Bell Pepper Plant in a Container

-Aim to grow your bell pepper plant in a pot about 1ft wide.
-This gives the plant room to grow, encouraging a heavier yield to be produced.
+Aim to grow your bell peppers in a pot about 1ft wide.
+This gives the peppers room to grow, encouraging a heavier yield to be produced.
 Your chosen pot should be clean.
 It should also have drainage holes in the bottom.